crowleydi/crowleydi/README.md

 - ⚡ Fun fact: ...
 -->

 Hi.
-My name is David and I have been blesses enough to currently be working at NASA Jet Propulsion Laboratory.
+My name is David and I have been blessed enough to currently be working at NASA Jet Propulsion Laboratory.
 We use an on premesis github at JPL so much of what I work on isn't publicly available.
 But I mostly do a lot dev ops type work and maintenance of existing code bases.
 Updating dependencies to address security issues is an ongoing thing that I work on.
 But I also get to work on some code for the Psyche mission.
 Psyche is a really